yesnik/webdev-guides/api.md

 |------------------------------------------------------------------------|----------------------------------------------------------------------------------------|
 | `POST /posts`<br>`GET /posts/1`<br>`PUT /posts/1`<br>`DELETE /posts/1` | `POST /createPost`<br>`GET /getPost/1`<br>`POST /updatePost/1`<br>`POST /deletePost/1` |

+We use plural form:
+- `POST /posts`, because we want to create object in posts collection.
+- `GET /posts`, because we want to get a collection of posts.

-But in some cases, we can use verbs.
+In some cases, we can use verbs.
 Controller resources are like executable functions with parameters, return values, inputs, and outputs:

 - `/cart-management/users/123/cart/checkout`
 - `/song-management/users/123/playlist/play`